anagouveia1/numericalmethodspdes/README.md

 Numerical Methods for Partial Differential Equations (last remarks)

 <h1> Thinking Mathematically </h1>
-September, 4th 2017 {happylaborday}
+<p> September, 4th 2017 {happylaborday} </p>
-Boston, MA
+<p> Boston, MA </p>

 <p> This is an initial attempt of playing with math.
 I probably should be working, or be out there doing something that will pay for my bills.
 I once dwolve into this project and it consummed my mind for a very long time.
-I'm not really sure if there any applications to such thoughts, other than the elegancy in its mathematics.
+I'm not really sure if there any applications to such thoughts, other than the elegancy in its mathematics.</p>

 Farther than that, after learning about how GitHub works I thought I'd give it a shot at optimizing its mathematics.
 Just wondering what would be the effects of using a 3D mathematical approach instead of its current 2D methods.